 - those that customers gravitate towards, like Amazon

 - those with a lackluster strategy that repels would-be customers, like Kmart or Toys-R-Us

 Achieving Data Maturity

 Data maturity is the optimization of strategically managed, defined, and fully developed consumer information that is derived from multiple external and internal sources.
 This data can be transformed into actionable insights used to construct proactive responses that align with the company’s marketing objective.

 Research shows that only a mere 10% of companies consider themselves successful at disseminating data silos in order to aggregate consumer data.
 The remaining 90% of B2B brands have yet to achieve the level of data maturity needed in order to produce solutions that are conveyed with the right message- at the right time.
 Their marketing strategies lack the synchronization of intelligent data needed to design an engaging and meaningful customer experience.

-As prospects progress through the sales cycle, their interests, needs and actions alter- somewhat unpredictably.
-Without data maturity, that the timing of content delivery remains independent from the actual thoughts, intentions and actions of the viewer.
+As prospects progress through the sales cycle, their interests, needs, and actions alter- somewhat unpredictably.
+Without data maturity, the timing of content delivery remains independent from the actual thoughts, intentions, and actions of the viewer.
 What they see- and when they see it- is dictated by a predetermined strategy when it should be directed by refined insights into their interests and needs.

 Achieving data maturity requires that brands begin targeting the type of useful consumer data that allows them to predict the behavioral tendencies of their customers.
 Unfortunately, buyer personas are not enough to achieve this standard of consumer familiarity.
 With buyer personas, marketers uncover segmented groups of consumer personalities.
 With mature data, marketers discover how their individual customers think and what triggers their actions.